Neighborhoods·Pittsburgh Gay Guide

 Lawrenceville

 Butler Street in Lawrenceville has become Pittsburgh's most walkable queer corridor.
-Within a 10-minute walk you'll find Blue Moon (known as the friendliest gay bar in Pittsburgh), The Brewer's Bar (one of the oldest standing gay bars in the city), Caffè d'Amore, Sanctuary Pittsburgh, and Trim Pittsburgh.
+Within a 10-minute walk you'll find Blue Moon (known as the friendliest gay bar in Pittsburgh), Caffè d'Amore, and Sanctuary Pittsburgh.
+A few blocks away on Liberty Avenue, The Brewer's Bar is one of the oldest standing gay bars in the city.

 Other Queer-Friendly Areas